newchuyalong/libgdx-learning/Using-libgdx-with-other-jvm-languages.md

 ## Android ##

-This works for many languages, but it is sometimes unavaiable.
+This works for many languages, but it is sometimes unavailable.
 For best results, search on your favorite search engine [JVM language of choice] on android.

 Some examples: